Deborah Platt Majoras

 Deborah Platt Majoras is the former chair of the Federal Trade Commission, appointed May 11, 2004, by President George W. Bush and sworn in on August 16, 2004.
 President Bush had announced his intention to appoint her to the position on July 30, 2004.
 Majoras is a member of the Republican Party.

 Majoras filled the FTC vacancy created by Timothy Muris, who announced May 11, 2004 that he would step down to become a law professor at George Mason University.
 Majoras was replaced by William Kovacic in March 2008.
 In early 2008, she announced that she was leaving the FTC to become senior vice president and general counsel for Procter & Gamble, the largest consumer products company in the United States.

 Early life and education

 Majoras was born in Titusville, Pennsylvania.
-Majoras received a J.D. from the University of Virginia in 1989, where she was awarded the Order of the Coif and served as an editor of UVA's Law Review.
-She graduated summa cum laude from Westminster College in 1985.
+She graduated from Westminster College in 1985 with a Bachelor of Arts, summa cum laude.
+She then attended the University of Virginia School of Law, where she was an editor of the Virginia Law Review.
+She graduated in 1989 with Order of the Coif honors.